On (4,2)-Choosable Graphs: Characterizing the -Choosable Graphs: A Conjecture

 A list of ``small'' minimal non-$\ab{4}{2}$-choosable graphs, each with a nonchoosable list assignment, is given in Figure~\ref{fig:badgraphs}.
 Each of the list assignments was found by computer search.
 The variety of these graphs represents a significant obstruction to any proof of Conjecture~\ref{coj:ourconj}, which would seem to require a correspondingly complex structure theorem.
 While we believe that such a proof could be found, it would likely be quite long and beyond the scope of this paper.

 The computer analysis for the positive direction of Conjecture~\ref{coj:ourconj} is based on Lemma~\ref{lem:abstract}.
-Each of the graphs in Figure~\ref{fig:manygraphs} has a small set of vertices $X$ such that $G-X$ is a linear forest.
+Each of the graphs in Figure~\ref{fig:manygraphs} has a small set of vertices $X$ such that $G-X$ is a linear forest, with only the endpoints of its paths having neighbors in $X$.
 Rather than generating all list assignments for the entire graph $G$, it suffices to generate all list assignments for $X$, and for each list assignment, to generate the possible tuples $(A, \hat{X}_1, \hat{X}_n)$ for each of the paths in $G-X$.
 For each such tuple, we then search for a partial colouring $\phi$ of $G[X]$ that satisfies the hypothesis of Lemma~\ref{lem:abstract}.

-However, we have not been able to find a human-readable proof that the exceptional graphs in Conjecture~\ref{coj:ourconj} are indeed $\ab{4}{2}$-choosable, nor have we been able to prove the structure theorem alluded to above (and without a formal proof of the result, we retain a healthy skepticism regarding the correctness of the computer program).
+However, we have not been able to find a human-readable proof that the exceptional graphs in Conjecture~\ref{coj:ourconj} are indeed $\ab{4}{2}$-choosable, nor have we been able to prove the structure theorem alluded to above.